eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 $$\beta_4 = \beta_3 \times a_4$$
 </p>

-In the next step, we compute the field inversion for the final accumulated product, using the extended euclidean algorithm.
+In the next step, we compute the field inversion for the final accumulated product, using the extended Euclidean algorithm.

 <p style="text-align: center">